Ladder Operator Block-Encoding: Compiling Toffoli Gates

 \section{Compiling Toffoli Gates}

 The Toffoli gate is a ubiquitous operation in quantum algorithms and is often a significant contributor to the number of non-Clifford resources.
-In many algorithms - including those described in this work - a series of Toffoli gates are used to perform an operation that is coherently controlled on the logical-AND of several variables (Figure \ref{fig:multi-controlled-op}).
-Therefore, even small reductions in the cost of compiling a Toffoli gate can have a significant impact on the overall space-time cost of an algorithm.
+In many algorithms - including those described in this work - multi-controlled Toffoli gates are used to control an operation on the logical-AND of several variables.
+Even small reductions in the cost of compiling a multi-controlled Toffoli gate can have a significant impact on the overall space-time cost of an algorithm.

 In an effort to keep this work self-contained, we review a specific compilation technique that can reduce the number of $T$ gates required to synthesize a pair of $N$-controlled Toffoli gates.
+Mulit-controlled Toffoli gates can be decomposed as a series of Toffoli gates (Figure \ref{fig:multi-controlled-op}).
+More efficient schemes have been recently proposed \cite{gosset2025}, which specifically apply to multi-controlled Toffoli gates, though we do not review these techniques here.

-In Nielsen and Chuang \cite{nielsen2001quantum}, a method for synthesizing a single Toffoli gate from $7$ $T$ gates is shown which is likely derived from the methods proposed by Barenco et al. \cite{barenco1995elementary}.
+In Nielsen and Chuang \cite{nielsen2001quantum}, a method for synthesizing a single Toffoli gate from $7$ $T$ gates is shown, which is likely derived from the methods proposed by Barenco et al. \cite{barenco1995elementary}.
 Selinger \cite{selinger2013quantum} and Jones \cite{jones2013low} reduce this cost for a single Toffoli gate from $7$ $T$ gates to $4$ using one clean ancilla.
 To the best of our knowledge, this is the most T-gate efficient compilation for a single Toffoli gate.

 Gidney \cite{gidney2018halving} showed that a pair of Toffoli gates which subsequently compute and uncompute the logical-AND of two variables can be synthesized using $4$ $T$ gates, a measurement, and a classically conditioned operation (Figure 3 of \cite{gidney2018halving}).
 This compilation scheme is sometimes referred to as ``elbows'' and is depicted in Figure \ref{fig:elbows}.